tkadlec/tkadlec/source/_posts/2012-02-27-looking-for-the-right-tool.markdown

 Specifically, he tackles coding.
 He demonstrates a tool that lets him instantly see how the changes in his Javascript affect the canvas for which he is creating.
 This instantaneous feedback provides fertile ground for experimentation, and he demonstrates that over and over in the video.
 Because of the direct connection between the code and the result, you're able to start using advanced controls (start around 3:45 into the video, and again around 10:45) to help the process of discovery and experimentation.

 {% pullquote left %}
-{"This, I think, is where we need to head.
-We need to be able to create on the web, but we need tools that make it easier for us to experiment.
+This, I think, is where we need to head. {"We need to be able to create on the web, but we need tools that make it easier for us to experiment.
 Tools that let us be creative without decoupling us from the very medium we are creating for."}
 {% endpullquote %}

 We’re not likely to ever remove a graphic editor completely from our workflow, nor should that be our goal.
 There is nothing wrong with graphic editors.
 We simply need to be aware of what they are good at, and where they fall short.
 Instead, our goal should be to move towards tools and processes that let us capitalize on the interactive nature of the web.